makersacademy/airport_challenge/challenge_solution/README.md

 Next I have written a test to stop planes from landing if the weather is stormy, to do this I will adapt my landing method to use the weather in a conditional.

 Next I have written a test to stop planes from landing if the airport is at max capacity, to do this I will adapt my landing method to use capacity in a conditional.

+the last 2 tests set a default value for the capacity.

+All of the user stories have now been solved.